-For individuals aspiring to higher incomes and lower unemployment rates, the value of a master’s degree is increasingly evident.
+For individuals aspiring to higher incomes and lower unemployment rates, the value of an online master’s degree program is increasingly evident.
 With weekly salaries for master’s degree holders averaging $1,574 and an impressively low 2.6% unemployment rate, earning an advanced degree is generally a wise investment.

 Yet, knowing which online program is right for you can be challenging.
 After all, how can you ensure an affordable program is reputable?
 What qualities should you seek to determine a top-notch education that aligns with your budget?
 Which factors should you examine closely to make this decision?